 Since the beginning of 2011, we have been broadcasting on a new European AM/Medium Wave frequency of 1368 kHz, covering the North East of Italy (Venice, Padua, Verona, Vicenza, Bologna and vicinities, population around 3 million) from 7 PM until 2 AM Central European Time every night, and from 6AM until 8AM every day.

-New frequencies in parallel with 1368 kHz were added at the beginning of 2015: 846 kHz and 567 kHz.
-The latter is currently on lower power, to cover local areas only in the North Eastern part of Italy and over the border of neighbour countries.
-The addition of 846 kHz has been proved very effective in reaching DXers in Northern Europe, as far as Sweden and Norway during darkness
+New frequencies in parallel with 1368 kHz were added at the beginning of 2015: 846 kHz, 567 kHz and - most recently - 918 kHz.
+The latter is currently our regular frequency every evening from 7PM-11 PM Central European Time, to cover local areas only in the North Eastern part of Italy and over the border of neighbour countries.
+The addition of 918 kHz has been proved very effective in reaching DXers in Northern Europe, as far as Sweden and Norway during darkness

-European Gospel Radio and IRRS broadcasts daily on all of these AM/Medium Wave frequencies between 7PM CET and 01AM CET, and from 06AM until 08AM CET.
+European Gospel Radio and IRRS broadcast daily.
 English is our primary language, although short segments in German, French and Italian are also aired occasionally.
 All programs are also carried via audio streaming on the main IRRS/EGR stream (see more details on top of our home page)

 All broadcasts can also be heard in the border countries of Slovenia.
 Croatia, Austria, Switzerland, southern Germany and eastern part of France after 7 PM until 7:30 AM (nighttime) approx Central European Time.
 Listeners' letters on 1368 kHz have been received also from Spain, Belgium, Denmark and Sweden.
 The total potential coverage is approximately 143 million people, of whom ca. 68 million speak English as a first or second language.
 Nighttime coverage is approximately within the darker zone in the coverage map below, including the lighter area close to the transmitter).
 Daytime coverage is also available for programs in Italian (in the smaller, lighter circle in the coverage map).